Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 It’s Not About Big Muscles

-On their podcast, Mike and Kurt at Fieldcraft-Survival had a discussion about their experiences at Ranger School.
+On an old episode of the podcast, Mike and Kurt at Fieldcraft-Survival had a discussion about their experiences at Ranger School.
 I remember them talking about “Ranger Body.”
+They weren’t talking about it as an ideal, though.

 “Ranger Body” was the generic look that everyone had when they finished.
 The guys who showed up with huge muscles lost them as time went on.
-The guys who showed up weak…well, they didn’t make it.
+The body is smart, and recognized that carrying huge amounts of muscle mass required a lot of calories to maintain and negatively impacted endurance.
+Their bodies cannibalized that muscle for energy and to make survival in austere environments easier.

 Mass Is Not Always the Answer